Program Internet Access

 Check to see if you operating system's default browser (e.g., Microsoft Edge or Safari) continues to work.
 If so, the problem is with the specific browser that is unable to access the Internet.

-When you're sure the browser has access to the Internet you can reinstall (or re-enable) these one-at-a-time, testing access after each one is restored.
-If access is stopped again, the last extension re-installed or re-enabled is interfering with Internet access.
+When you're sure the browser has access to the Internet you can re-enable your extensions one-at-a-time, testing access after each one is restored.
+If access is stopped again, the last extension re-enabled is interfering with Internet access.

 Check for a newer version to see if it fixes the problem or discontinue using that extension.

-You can restart Firefox in Troubleshooting Mode (Settings ⇒ Help ⇒ Troubleshoot Mode…) to temporarily disable extensions, themes and custom settings, but will need to follow the above procedure if it isn't clear what has re-enabled Firefox Internet access.
+You can restart Firefox in Troubleshooting Mode (Settings ⇒ Help ⇒ Troubleshoot Mode…) to temporarily disable extensions, themes and custom settings, but will need to follow the above procedure if it isn't clear what was hampering Firefox's Internet access.

 Firefox also offers a “Refresh Firefox” option.
 Click on Help then More Troubleshooting Information… which will bring up a new page which includes the following:

-Refreshing Firefox can fix performance issues by removing extensions and customizations but leaving bookmarks and passwords intact.
+Refreshing Firefox can fix performance issues by removing extensions and customizations but leaving bookmarks and passwords intact (using browser password managers is not recommended).

 If that doesn't work, you may need to uninstall then reinstall the problematic browser.

-Be sure that you are running a current version of every browser installed on your system by checking the download page for your browser.
+Be sure that you are running a current version of every browser installed on your system.

 Remove any browser that is no longer supported (or if you cannot locate a recent updated version).

 Be sure to backup your browser's settings including your bookmarks (favorites) first.
-See Mozbackup and the alternative options for backing up Firefox.
+See saving Firefox profiles.

 If you are having difficulty sending or receiving email, there are several things that can be causing this.